Hydway/COM6911/run on a personal computer/README.md

 Note: Running on a private computer will consume a lot of resources and may lead to some unexpected situations.

-## Increase the virtual memory of the disk
+## （Windows）Increase the virtual memory of the disk

 First, determine which disk `python` is installed on in your current environment.
-If it is installed on a location other than the `C:/` drive, you need to increase the virtual memory on that disk, and change it in the following way:
+If it is installed on a location other than the `C:/` drive, you need to increase the virtual memory on that disk:

 `System Properties - Advanced - Performance - Settings - Advanced - Virtual Memory - Change`

 ## Download dataset

-The dataset we are using `PACS` already exists on a shared disk and is downloaded by:
+The dataset we are using `PACS` already exists on a shared disk, here are two different way to download them:

-1. Using the school's computers to download.
+1. Using the university's computers to download.

 2. For your convenience, I have uploaded them to our [Google Cloud Drive](https://drive.google.com/drive/folders/1-E0XdVc9xot46zcPe0rwOklLQ6kMb1vI?usp=sharing).

 Remember the location of the downloaded data for subsequent use.

 ## Code Environment

 This experiment is recommended to use the environment introduced by the original author: [jindongwang/docker - Docker Image | Docker Hub](https://hub.docker.com/r/jindongwang/docker)